Supporting Embedded Content

 self.tab.task_runner.schedule_task(task)

-And since they are async, we need to record whether they have loaded yet, to avoid trying to render an unloaded iframe:
+And since they are asynchronous, we need to record whether they have loaded yet, to avoid trying to render an unloaded iframe:

 class Frame: